 - Does your loved one’s behavior make you feel manipulated?

-If you’ve answered “yes” to the majority of these questions, there’s a chance your loved one is struggling with BPD.
+If you’ve answered “yes” to the majority of these questions, there’s a chance your loved one struggles with BPD.

 2.)
 Remember to Take Care of Yourself First

 When someone you love struggles with BPD, it’s easy to find yourself caught up in efforts to make them feel better.
-While you’re justified in feeling this way, it’s not necessarily the best place to put your energy.
+While you’re justified to feel this way, it’s not necessarily the best place to put your energy.

 At the end of the day, you also have emotional needs that must be met.
-And trying to appease your BPD partner may leave you feeling burnt out, depressed, resentful, or even with a physical health condition.
+Trying to appease your BPD partner may leave you feeling burnt out, depressed, resentful, or even with a physical health condition.

 How to Take Care of Yourself

 - Do NOT Isolate Yourself – If you live or spend a lot of time with a person with BPD, make sure to maintain your connection with other family and friends.
-These people will become your support group when you’re dealing with difficult times.
+These people will become your support group when you deal with difficult times.

 - Continue with Your Own Interests – Just because you love someone with BPD doesn’t mean they have to become your entire life.
 Consider activities you enjoy and encourage yourself to participate in them more often.

-- Follow Up with Your Health – Maintaining your own physical and mental health is key in ensuring you can help someone with BPD.
-Be sure to follow up on appointments and seek out professional help is you believe you’re struggling with stress or a mental health condition.
+- Follow Up with Your Health – Maintain your physical and mental health to ensure you can help someone with BPD.
+Be sure to follow up on appointments and seek out professional help if you believe you struggle with stress or a mental health condition.

-- Develop Stress Management Techniques – If you’re stressed or anxious, it’s likely you’re going to make your BPD partner feel the same. ⁴ There are a number of ways to relieve stress in a healthy and productive manner.
-Learn these skills and apply them to your day-to-day life.
+- Develop Stress Management Techniques – If you’re stressed or anxious, you’ll likely make your BPD partner feel the same. ⁴ There are several ways to relieve stress healthily and productively.
+Learn these skills and apply them to your daily life.

-- Find a BPD Support Group – If your BPD partner is receiving professional help, it’s worth enquiring about a BPD support group.
+- Find a BPD Support Group – If your BPD partner receives professional help, it’s worth enquiring about a BPD support group.
 If there are none in your area, you may be able to find some online BPD communities.

-It’s natural if you feel guilty focusing on yourself in moments when your loved one is experiencing a bad BPD episode.
+It’s natural if you feel guilty focusing on yourself in moments when your loved one experiences a bad BPD episode.
 However, it’s important to keep in mind that you didn’t cause their mental disorder and cannot cure it.

 3.)
-How to Communicate with Someone with Borderline Personality Disorder
+How to Communicate with Someone with BPD

 It’s no secret that communication is key in any relationship.
-However, you may find it’s challenging to have a clear discussion with someone struggling with BPD.
+However, you may find it challenging to have a clear discussion when someone struggles with BPD.
 These individuals tend to have difficulty reading body language and understand nonverbal cues in a conversation. ⁵

 Furthermore, being as they’re susceptible to intense mood swings, they may say things that appear cruel or irrational.
 Yet, through their fears of abandonment, they may also overreact in certain situations.